Warm-starting quantum optimization: Warm-start Quantum Opti mi za tion

 A recently-proposed \cite{abbasi2020sticky} avenue for the analysis of such randomized-rounding algorithms utilizes the Sticky Brownian Motion \cite{karlin1981second}, a well-known concept in Stochastic Analysis, possibly with a slowdown due to the use of a speed-function \cite{abbasi2020sticky}, as explained in Appendix \ref{sec:an}.
 In the case of a \eqref{eq:SDP} warm start, one can obtain approximation guarantees for rounded solutions that match the best guarantees available classically in polynomial time, see Appendix \ref{sec:an}.

 A particularly important question is whether any of these variants would strictly improve upon the guarantees of GW \cite{Goemans1995}.
-Under the Unique Games Conjecture \cite{kempe2007unique,kempe2010unique}, it is strictly impossible to improve upon the guarantees of GW using either deterministic or randomized algorithms on a classical computer (with a source of randomness) in polynomial time.
-Since the Unique Games Conjecture is false when there are entangled provers \cite{kempe2007unique}, such an improvement may be possible when the considered quantum circuits cannot be simulated classically in polynomial time.
-This would yield a quantum speed-up in mathematical optimization, which could not be lessened by (quantum-inspired) improvements to the classical algorithms assuming the Unique Games Conjecture holds.
-This would, therefore, be one of the first separations between quantum computing and randomized algorithms.
+Under the Unique Games Conjecture \cite{kempe2007unique,kempe2010unique}, it is strictly impossible to improve upon the guarantees of GW using either quantum or classical algorithms unless a quantum computer can solve NP-Hard problems in polynomial time, which is not believed to be the case~\cite{Bennett1997}, or if ${\rm P}={\rm NP}$.
+However, a richer picture emerges if this conjecture were to be false and it may be possible to improve approximation ratios using both classical and quantum algorithms.